 With NAS, storage is generally not an integral part of the server.
 However, in the storage-centric design, the server does the processing while the NAS device handles the file transfers.

 It is not necessary that the NAS device has to be in close proximity to the server.
 It can be located anywhere in the LAN or can be made up of multiple interconnected NAS devices.

 The following table notes down the major differences between the two technologies.

-SAN vs NAS is not a conclusive comparison as both were designed for different needs and purposes and hence are not competing technologies.
+SAN vs NAS is not a conclusive comparison as both were designed for different needs and purposes and hence are not competing for technologies.
 Your choice of technology to opt for depends entirely on your requirement.